Configuration

 Rotating Secrets

-JWT_SECRET — Rotating this immediately invalidates all active user sessions.
-Everyone signed in to the dashboard will be logged out.
+JWT_SECRET — Rotating this immediately invalidates all active dashboard sessions.
+Everyone signed in will be logged out.
 To rotate:

 - Generate a new value: